-Hang around lighting designers long enough and you’ll hear a lot of talk about “moonlight effect.”
+Hang around outdoor lighting designers long enough and you’ll hear a lot of talk about “moonlight effect.”
 That’s a naturalistic look that features light no more intense than that of a full moon, but still strong enough to make beautiful shadows and intense highlights on your home's exterior.

 - Highlight trees.
 Whether illumined from below or given presence by a light mounted in the tree itself, trees make stunning features.